Indoor Light SourcesNonresidential Lighting

 - Tailored Method

-The revised LPD values were developed accounting for increases in LED efficacy mandated by the California Appliance Efficiency Standards (Title 20) that were adopted in 2016 and the United Stated (U.S.) Department of Energy (DOE) LED efficacy regulations that are being developed concurrently to the 2019 Title 24, Part 6 Standards.
-This proposal builds upon efforts to update the LPD requirements in ASHRAE 189.1: Standard for the Design of High Performance Green Buildings.
+The revised LPD values were developed accounting for increases in LED efficacy that have been occurring over the last several years in all varieties of nonresidential LED luminaires.
+In addition, increased efficacy has been mandated for certain lamp products by the California Appliance Efficiency Regulations (Title 20) that were adopted in 2016 and the United States (U.S.) Department of Energy (DOE) LED efficacy regulations that are being developed concurrently.
+This proposal builds upon efforts to update the LPD requirements in ASHRAE 189.1-2017: Standard for the Design of High Performance Green Buildings.
+However, this proposal does not mandate a particular technology; as long it requires no more adjusted lighting power than the allowed wattage.

 California Statewide Utility Codes and Standards Program